Corsage/Masterani/README.md

 # Masterani
 A good(?) android app to watch anime.

+# DEPRECATED

+Please note that this android app no longer works as Masterani.me is no longer in service.
+I will eventually make a similar app that uses my own data.

 ## Credits
 This project could not be done without [Masterani.me](https://www.masterani.me).
 At the end of the day, all the information in the app is from them.